Typhoon Fung-wong (2025)

-Typhoon Fung-wong, known in the Philippines as Super Typhoon Uwan, was a very large, powerful, and destructive tropical cyclone that struck the Philippines, Taiwan, and the Ryukyu Islands of Japan in mid-November 2025.
-The twenty-sixth named storm and thirteenth typhoon of the annual typhoon season, Fung-wong originated from a broad low-pressure area northeast of Chuuk on November 3.
+Typhoon Fung-wong, (Note: The name Fung-wong (Cantonese: 鳳凰, [fʊŋ˨ wɔːŋ˨˩]) was contributed by Hong Kong and means phoenix or refers to Lantau Peak in Cantonese.) known in the Philippines as Super Typhoon Uwan, (Note: PAGASA officially classified Fung-wong as a super typhoon, which is reserved for tropical cyclones with maximum sustained winds exceeding 185 kph; however, tropical cyclones with maximum 1-minute sustained winds exceeding 240 kph are classified as a super typhoon by the JTWC.) was a powerful, large, and destructive tropical cyclone that struck the Philippines and Taiwan in early November 2025.
+The twenty-sixth named storm and twelfth typhoon of the 2025 Pacific typhoon season, Fung-wong originated from a broad low-pressure area northeast of Chuuk on November 3.
 It gradually organized over the following days before undergoing rapid intensification on November 8 under increasingly favorable atmospheric conditions.

 The Japan Meteorological Agency (JMA) classified the system as a typhoon on November 7, and early the next day, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) upgraded it to a super typhoon.
-Shortly after, the Joint Typhoon Warning Center (JTWC) assessed Fung-wong as a Category 4-equivalent typhoons.
+Shortly after, the Joint Typhoon Warning Center (JTWC) assessed Fung-wong as a Category 4-equivalent typhoon.
 Shortly before making landfall in Dinalungan, Aurora, on the evening of November 9.
-After crossing Luzon, it weakened and re-emerged over the South China Sea before recurving towards Taiwan, where it made landfall in Hengchun Township, Pingtung County, as a tropical storm on November 12.
+After crossing Luzon, it weakened and re-emerged over the West Philippine Sea before recurving towards Taiwan, where it made landfall in Hengchun Township, Pingtung County, as a tropical storm on November 12.
 Fung-wong then weakened further before dissipating on November 13.
-It was the first storm to make landfall in Taiwan in November since Gilda in 1967, and the second storm to strike Taiwan's western plains this season since Typhoon Danas.
+It was the first storm to make landfall in Taiwan in November since Typhoon Gilda in 1967, and the second storm to strike Taiwan's western plains in 2025 since Typhoon Danas in July.

-Fung-wong made landfall in the Philippines just five days after Typhoon Kalmaegi had battered central parts of the country, exacerbating recovery efforts.
+Fung-wong made landfall in the Philippines just five days after the deadly Typhoon Kalmaegi had battered central parts of the country, exacerbating recovery efforts.
 The storm brought widespread flooding and intense winds along its path, particularly across the Bicol Region and Northern Luzon.
-In total, it caused at least 33 deaths and 51 injuries in the Philippines, mostly from floods and landslides, while one death and 95 injuries were reported in Taiwan.
+In total, it caused at least 33 deaths and 52 injuries in the Philippines, mostly from floods and landslides, while one death and 95 injuries were reported in Taiwan.
+Owing to the significant damages and loss of life it caused, PAGASA later retired the name Uwan from the rotating naming lists and was replaced with Urbano for the 2029 season.
+In March 2026, the name Fung-wong was also retired from the rotating naming lists by the ESCAP/WMO Typhoon Committee, with a replacement name to be announced in 2027.